UnionInternationalCheminsdeFer/OSDM-Converter/README.md

 # OSDM-Converter

-Converter Tool to convert between old fare data according to UIC IRS 10108-1 (TAP-TSI B.1) into the OSDM offline data format.
+Converter Tool to convert between old fare data according to UIC IRS 10108-1 (TAP-TSI B.1) into the OSDM offline data format and back.

 see online Application Guide on: https://unioninternationalcheminsdefer.github.io/OSDM-Converter/